In this article, we will guide you through all the essential questions you should consider to ensure you are maximising your points earning potential.

 The main benefit of this arrangement is that you have flexibility in where your rewards points go.
 Just send them to your Qantas account when it suits you, rather than wait for a monthly transfer.
 Sometimes, there are bonuses for transferring too.

 This option isn’t as common for Qantas Frequent Flyer.
-Only selected cards such as American Express Platinum charge cards enrolled in the ‘Ascent Premium’ Membership Rewards program and Westpac Altitude Business cards can transfer to Qantas.
+Only selected cards such as American Express Platinum Cards enrolled in the ‘Ascent Premium’ Membership Rewards program and Westpac Altitude Business cards can transfer to Qantas.

 What to look for when searching for the best Qantas frequent flyer credit card?